 As discussed above, the importance of unpaid care for the functioning of the economy and society is vital.
 We must therefore highly value this skilled work and not dismiss it.
 In doing so, we must begin to measure unpaid work and provide solutions for ensuring that this work is not unpaid.
 There are many ideas as to how this measuring can be done effectively and systematically.
 For example, if we were to value unpaid care at a minimum wage, it would add $10 trillion USD to global economic output.
 This could help create new jobs and begin to lift many communities out of poverty.

 The Real Change

 Unpaid care is still very much a conversation that is being driven by women’s rights activists and many solutions have been posed by feminist economists.
-We acknowledge that states must begin to place this at the centre of tackling gender inequality on the whole and fully incorporating it into policy.
-However, we also recognise that along with changing policies, a lot of work needs to be done in shifting mindset and attitude.
-Women’s role as caregiver is very deeply rooted in the patriarchal mindset.
+We acknowledge that states must begin to place this at the center of tackling gender inequality on the whole and fully incorporating it into policy.
+However, we also recognize that along with changing policies, a lot of work needs to be done in shifting mindsets and attitudes.
+Women’s role as caregivers is very deeply rooted in the patriarchal mindset.
 Even today, in some communities, participating in cooking or domestic chores is taboo for men.
-Thus, if we don’t work on dismantling the oppressive culture which constantly tries to disempower women, the progress will remain slow.
-Men should share unpaid care not as a favour to women, but as a natural responsibility.
-Alleviating the burden of unpaid care on women can give women more economic empowerment, the power to make decisions about their education and future and use their potential to the fullest.
+Thus, if we don’t work on dismantling the oppressive culture which constantly tries to disempower women, progress will remain slow.
+Men should share unpaid care not as a favor to women, but as a natural responsibility.
+Alleviating the burden of unpaid care on women can give women more economic empowerment, and the power to make decisions about their education and future and use their potential to the fullest.